 Taoist teaching is the concept of wu-wei.
 It is often translated as merely non-action.
 In fact there are striking philological similarities between ‘anarchism’ and ‘wu-wei’.
 Just as ‘an-archos’ in Greek means absence of a ruler, wu-wei means lack of wei, where wei refers to ‘artificial, contrived activity that interferes with natural and spontaneous development’.
 From a political point of view, wei refers to the imposition of authority.
 To do something in accordance with wu-wei is therefore considered natural; it leads to natural and spontaneous order.
 It has nothing to do with all forms of imposed authority .

-Similar sentiments are present in non-anarchist abolitionism too.
+And as Bey identifies, these anarchic sentiments are not absent in non-anarchist abolitionism.
 As famed Marxist feminist thinker and prison abolitionist Angela Davis explains, “Abolition is not primarily a negative strategy.
 It’s not primarily about dismantling, getting rid of.
 It’s about reenvisioning.
 It’s about building anew” .
 And a social media infographic by Forgive Everyone Collective states that “abolition is creative” because it…

 is not simply a process of tearing down; rather it is a process of building new.
 One of our key goals as abolitionists is to build strong communities that are healthy and whole and whose material needs are met.
 [Abolitionists] fight to create a world where cages and cop cars are rendered obsolete, and are replaced by flourishing and vibrant communities .

-To me, these powerful statements and others like them—or perhaps, more specifically, their use as popular slogans or talking points—do not deny the insights of the anarchist perspective on abolition but rather render them somewhat implicit.
-For anarchists, the creative and affirmative power of abolition is explicitly not just about how the creation of new institutions or the shifting of public funding to noncarceral social programs must be done in tandem with abolition, but that the abolition of institutions of violence/force creates structural vacuums in the existing social order that can be filled by a spontaneous multiplicity of orders through voluntary human exchanges and intimate social obligations not requiring hegemonic mechanisms of enforcement.
+These powerful statements and others like them—or perhaps, more accurately, their use as popular slogans or talking points—do not deny the insights of the anarchist perspective on abolition but rather render them somewhat implicit.
+For anarchists, the creative and affirmative power of abolition is explicitly not just about how the creation of new institutions or the shifting of funding to non-carceral programs and practices must be done in tandem with abolition, but that the abolition of institutions of violence/force is an opening of space in the existing social order that can be filled by a spontaneous multiplicity of orders through everything from voluntary exchanges to non-hierarchical social obligations—none of which requiring hegemonic and monopolistic mechanisms of enforcement.
 Ericco Malatesta puts it in a very straightforward manner, writing that “if no one has the possibility of obliging others to act against their will then, always assuming that it is not possible or considered convenient to adopt more than one solution, one must arrive by mutual concessions at an agreement which best suits everyone and least offends individual interests, tastes and wishes” .
-But in a more complex sense, violence as an organizing principle hinders and even sometimes destroys the possibility of creating and maintaining communicative and understanding relationships and interactions .
+But in a more complex sense, violence as an organizing principle restrains and sometimes destroys the possibility of creating and maintaining communicative, understanding relationships/interactions and furthermore hinders one’s cognitive abilities (particularly rational self-awareness), which are a prerequisite for such communicative action.

 In The Utopia of Rules, Graeber writes,